FrankBevr/100-Ideas/book/src/paint.md

 - How to paint your first step.

 I will conclude our doings in the next section.
 Its less informative, more lyrical.
 Its writing for the sake of writing itself.
-Feel free to call it a day and thanks a lot for going thruh my little book.
+Feel free to call it a day and thanks a lot for going through my little book.
 I appreciate it a lot.

 Next up.
 Conclusion.